leanprover/lean4/doc/quickstart.md

     Click the "Install Lean using Elan" button.
 You should see some progress output like this:

     ```
-    info: syncing channel updates for 'nightly'
+    info: syncing channel updates for 'stable'
-    info: latest update on nightly, lean version nightly-2023-06-27
+    info: latest update on stable, lean version v4.0.0
     info: downloading component 'lean'
     ```
     If there is no popup, you probably have Elan installed already.
-    You may want to make sure that your default toolchain is Lean 4 in this case by running `elan default leanprover/lean4:nightly` and reopen the file, as the next step will fail otherwise.
+    You may want to make sure that your default toolchain is Lean 4 in this case by running `elan default leanprover/lean4:stable` and reopen the file, as the next step will fail otherwise.

 1. While it is installing, you can paste the following Lean program into the new file: